7 nights starting from

 Apart from a couple of short journeys by coach out of the city, the majority of this tour will be on foot in the centre of Saint Petersburg.
 It is a city designed for walking and some of it is quite old.
-So, we would recommend comfortable and supportive footwear.
+So, this tour is not suitable for those with any walking difficulties and we would recommend comfortable and supportive footwear.

 Please note the maximum group size on this tour is 25 passengers.

 This four-star hotel is located near the Fontanka River Embankment in a very central location.
 Hotel facilities include a restaurant, bar and Health and Beauty centre with swimming pool.
 Rooms all have private bathroom with bath/shower, TV, telephone, wi-fi, minibar and hairdryer.

 Simon Ings is a novelist and a writer for New Scientist, having previously been its Arts Editor.
 Simon has written many novels, short stories and non-fiction books including Stalin and the scientists: A history of triumph and tragedy 1905 to 1953 which gives an in-depth look at the history of science under the Soviet Union.